 Breakfast is not inclusive of your stay, but you can have it at a surcharge in their Café Príncipe Real, a restaurant that offers Portuguese cuisine.

 Just right outside its balcony is an outdoor pool that looks beautiful, especially at night when its floor is lit and glittering in the night sky — plus a gorgeous view of the city that will mesmerize you!

 There are also wicker chairs around the area where you can sit back and chill.
 From 1 pm until midnight you can check their rooftop bar for a nice view while drinking some of their craft cocktails.

 Bordering Alfama and Baixa, Mouraria is also known as the Moorish District, centered around the Martim Moniz and Intendente metros.

-My husband also lived in Mouraria for most of his time in Lisbon and never had any issues in the neighborhood so I feel comfortable recommending it to all.
+My husband also lived in Mouraria for his several years he spent living in Lisbon and never had any issues in the neighborhood, ever, so I feel comfortable recommending it to all.